Inventor Builds Fireworks-Proof Metal Suit

 OK, onto some more practical safety clothing — like the world’s smartest motorcycle helmet – available for pre-order now for just under $1,500 dollars at Indiegogo.

-Now at this price you’re probably thinking this helmet better have a boat load of tech onboard, and sure enough it does: Rear-facing ultra-wide angle camera to eliminate blind spots, plus built-in GPS navigation – all projected on your visor’s heads-up display; yeah – this basically turns you into Robo-Cop.
+Now at this price you’re probably thinking this helmet better have a boat load of tech onboard, and sure enough it does: Rear-facing ultra-wide angle camera to eliminate blind spots and to prevent rear-end motorcycle accidents, plus built-in GPS navigation – all projected on your visor’s heads-up display; yeah – this basically turns you into Robo-Cop.

 Want more?
 OK, how about Bluetooth hands-free voice-actived phone interface with music streaming and an interior lining that reduces perspiration up to 75 percent!
 It’s called the Skully AR-1 (Skully – get it?) with shipment planned next summer.